1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

 For this review, I choose various parameters to evaluate Tormach 1100M CNC mill like size, build quality, material capability, spindle, controller and electronics, upgrades, accessories, community, and support.

 The Tormach 1100M has a 69" × 56.5" footprint (including the chip tray).
 You have to keep around 20" wide passage on all sides to effectively get to the electronics panel, side switches, and coolant tank (on the stand).

 If you buy the entry package, you need to provide a solid table that can handle around 500 lbs of weight and is sturdy enough to dampen the vibrations produced during metal machining.

 Alternatively, you can consider the welded steel stand that Tormach offers.
 It is made of cast iron and has rigid build quality for heavy-duty CNC machining.

 The stand has leveling feet to level it on uneven surfaces.
 It also has a 12-gallon moveable coolant tank to be used with a flood coolant system.

-Tormach 1100M provides you a cutting area of 18" × 11" with a maximum Z-axis travel of 16.25" that is helpful when using long tools to make deep pockets or drill holes.
+Tormach 1100M provides you with a cutting area of 18" × 11" with a maximum Z-axis travel of 16.25", which is helpful when using long tools to make deep pockets or drill holes.

 The base frame and C-column of Tormach 1100M are made of cast iron that provides increased stiffness to achieve precision machining at optimum speeds.